mmkal/pgkit/packages/typegen/readme.md

   --glob PATTERN        Glob pattern of source files to search for SQL
                         queries in.
-By default searches for all ts and sql files under 'rootDir'
+By default searches for all ts and sql files under 'rootDir': **/*.{ts,sql}

+  --ignore PATTERN      One or more glob pattern for files to be excluded
+                        from processing.
+By default ignores **/node_modules/**

   --since REF           Limit affected files to those which have been changed
                         since the given git ref.
-Use "--since HEAD" for files changed since the last commit, "--since main" for files changed in a branch, etc.
+Use "--since HEAD" for files changed since the last commit, "--since main" for files changed in a branch, etc. This option has no effect in watch mode.

   --migrate {<=0.8.0}   Before generating types, attempt to migrate a
                         codebase which has used a prior version of this tool